tgao1337/flexible-pomodoro-tree/README.md

 ### Description

-A tree shaped device for flexible studying habits
+A tree shaped device for flexible studying habits.

+The device will have three modes, one for a classic Pomodoro study session, another to track how many task are done, and one to take breaks based on a break budget.